 There’s an old Chinese chair as well that I sadly forgot the history about.
 No worries, if you like what you see here and are in Vermont sometime they do tours and offer a Halloween type tour in October.
 Click here for pricing and tour details.

 Currently owned by Denise, a wonderful woman who we spent a long time visiting along with the other lady, child and young man.
 I am horrible with names, so pardon me for not recalling everyone’s name.
-We even captured some drone photos for Wilson Castle, Ambit Drone was on the scene.

 There is all sorts of history and old artifacts within the walls of Wilson Castle in Proctor, VT.
 We were like two kids running through our grandparents large mansion trying to find what was hidden in every nook and cranny.
 This really is a wonderful place to visit.